Morning Runner

-Morning Runner were an English alternative rock band, formed in 2003 in Reading, England.
+Morning Runner were an English alternative rock band, formed in 2003 in Reading, Berkshire.
 The band comprised vocalist/guitarist Matthew Jonathan Greener, drummer Ali Clewer, bassist Tom Derrett and pianist Chris "Fields" Wheatcroft.

 They released one album, Wilderness Is Paradise Now, following top 20 single "Burning Benches", before splitting up in late 2007 due to commercial pressures from their record label, Parlophone.

 History

 Origin and early years (2003–2005)

 Morning Runner formed in Reading, Berkshire.
 Pianist Chris "Fields" Wheatcroft moved to Reading from Salisbury, where he had dropped out of his classical music course, and Nottingham born vocalist/guitarist Matthew Jonathan Greener moved there with his parents in his early teens.
 Drummer Ali Clewer and bassist Tom Derrett are from Reading originally.

 Greener began as a drummer in another band, writing some of their material himself.
 He left to perform solo, until one night a local promoter asked him to play again with his band.
 Greener agreed, without admitting he did not have one, so hurriedly recruited Derrett and Clewer, who were previously members of the Reading band Jericho.

 At their debut performance, future member Fields liked what he saw, and was invited to join the band.
 Although Greener was initially reluctant to add a pianist into the mix, Derret has credited Fields with encouraging the band's melodic sound: "There were three of us just playing as loud as we could", Derrett said, "then Fields came in and introduced us to melody."

 At first, they traded under Greener's name, but soon decided they required their own moniker.
 After three months of fraught discussion they chose the first name they came up with.
 The name "Morning Runner" came about from the vast impression that people who run in the early hours made on Greener, "It made me think of the pursuit people make to try and better themselves, be it physically, mentally or spiritually, when people will pass away one day anyway."

-Morning Runner were soon making waves, with the band signing to Manchester independent record label Faith & Hope in 2001.
+Morning Runner were soon making waves, with the band signing to Manchester independent record label Faith & Hope in 2003.
 After putting out The Great Escape in 2004 they played numerous gigs around the country and simultaneously became one of the most sought after bands on the A&R circuit.
 This led to the band signing with Parlophone in November 2004 and paved the way for a busy schedule in the year ahead.

 The band spent much of 2005 touring, playing with the likes of Ian Brown, Bloc Party, The Magic Numbers, The Pogues, and supporting Coldplay on several of their Twisted Logic Tour dates, and built up a solid fanbase as a result.